Ascend/ascend-deployer/README.en.md

 You can run the `./install.sh --help` command to view the options of <package_name>.
 Example command:
 `./install.sh --uninstall=npu     // Uninstall the driver and firmware`
 Note:
-Uninstallation sequence: CANN software package (such as the Toolkit and nnrt) > driver and firmware (no requirement on the uninstallation sequence of the driver and firmware).
+- Uninstallation sequence: CANN software package (such as the Toolkit and nnrt) > driver and firmware (no requirement on the uninstallation sequence of the driver and firmware).
+- Root unloads the npu package (driver and firmware) and edge components (AtlasEdge and HA) with the default /usr/local/Ascend path.
+Root unloads the CANN package with the directory install_path specified in inventory_file.Non-root users uninstall the CANN package with the default path ~/Ascend.
+- Non-root users are not supported to uninstall NPU (driver and firmware) and edge components (AtlasEdge and HA), and --uninstall-version is not supported when uninstalling NPU (driver and firmware).

 # Offline Installation Tool Upgrade